div-wang/AgentGPT/README.md

 5. When prompted in terminal, add your OpenAI API key.
 6. Click "Open in browser" when the build process completes.

-- To shut AgentGPT down, enter Ctrl+C in Terminal.
+- To shut 多变 Auto-GPT down, enter Ctrl+C in Terminal.
-- To restart AgentGPT, run `npm run dev` in Terminal.
+- To restart 多变 Auto-GPT, run `npm run dev` in Terminal.

 Run the project 🥳

 ```
 npm run dev
 ```